Continuing Education Credits

 Urban Green’s 2017 Conference featured a robust dialogue on emerging energy and building technologies.
 Industry experts examined central assumptions about how we'll build and operate our buildings over the coming decades.

-Urban Green is launching a new event series, inspired by our 2017 Conference.
-These sessions will explore questions that were raised during the event, as well as relevant related topics.
+Urban Green has launched a new event series, inspired by our 2017 Conference.
+These sessions explore questions that were raised during the event, as well as relevant related topics.

 ELECTRIFICATION BLOG POST SERIES